Programme for the Implementation of a Regional Fisheries Strategy for the Eastern and Southern Africa - Indian Ocean Region (IOC-SmartFish)

 Fisheries Management and Food Security

 A Programme Management Unit has been established to assist with the implementation of the project and is based in IOC Headquarters in Mauritius.
-FAO is co-implementing the SmartFish Programme on matters related to fisheries development and management and to food security
+FAO is co-implementing the SmartFish Programme on matters related to fisheries management and to food security.

 The Programme assists with integrating fisheries and aquaculture into national and regional food security action plans.
 It also assists with the implementation of selected actions identified as especially relevant and which, inter alia, relate to: